7enTropy7/BipedalWalker/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 # BipedalWalker

 This is how I taught a dumb bot to walk on two feet.

+### Environment Specifications

+Reward is given for moving forward, total 300+ points up to the far end.
+If the robot falls, it gets -100.
+Applying motor torque costs a small amount of points, more optimal agent will get better score.
+State consists of hull angle speed, angular velocity, horizontal speed, vertical speed, position of joints and joints angular speed, legs contact with ground, and 10 lidar rangefinder measurements.
+There's no coordinates in the state vector.

 ### Algorithms
 - [x] Deep Q Learning